svr8/wordle/docs/README.md

 ![configurable-css.png](images/configurable-css.png)

-It was not completely possible to use Tailwind due to specialized requirements that make it look and feel like the original game.
+It was not to use Tailwind while completely eliminating custom CSS.
+This is due to specialized requirements that make it look and feel like the original game.
 However, all style configurations are compiled into a single `/lib/game/config.ts` file that would make it easy to manage various constants of the game.
 All effort was done to use Tailwind and keep the components highly configurable.

 Similarly, other `constants` files have been created related to various sections of the app, like, APIs.
 These steps make it easy to modify the app on the go.